 Step 5: After unlocking the iPhone screen successfully, you can set up your iPhone.

-How to factory reset iPhone without passcode using Recovery Mode
+Way 3: Reset iPhone without passcode in Recovery Mode

 For unresponsive devices or dead devices that cannot be turned on, for example, iPhone is disabled or Apple ID is locked due you forgot Apple ID password and you’ve never synced with iTunes or set up Find My iPhone in iCloud, you can hard reset iPhone to factory settings by booting into recovery mode.
 Recovery mode will erase everything, including the locked password and Apple ID.

-iPhone X or later, and iPhone 8 and iPhone 8 Plus:
+Boot iPhone X or later, and iPhone 8 and iPhone 8 Plus into Recovery Mode:

 Press and hold the Side button and one of the Volume buttons until the power off slider appears.
 Drag the slider to turn off your device.
 Connect your device to your computer while holding the Side button.
 Keep holding the Side button until you see the recovery-mode screen.